Generative AI as a lab partner: a case study: Discussion

 Concerning RQ2 and RQ3, they focus more on how students interacted with ChatGPT during the lab to overcome specific hurdles.
 Previous studies provide little information about its capabilities to function as a lab partner.
 What it does show, however, is that depending on the type of questions and problems students face, it might be able to provide reliable answers, as it can be good at solving subject-specific problems \cite{Kortemeyer2023, lopez2024}.
 Further, it has also been identified that GenAI tools, like ChatGPT, can reproduce language and provide answers relevant to tackling problems in laboratory settings \cite{arujo2024}.
 Our findings indicate similar conclusions.
-In RQ2, \textit{How do high school students actively engage with ChatGPT to solve problems during a lab investigating the speed of sound using acoustic levitation}, Fig. \ref{fig:gantt} show that students tend to make use of ChatGPT after having done all or most of the data collection.
-Together with data from the group interviews where students stressed the major use case of ChatGPT being to answer conceptual questions or to help clarify wordings in the lab instructions, this indicates that despite having little to no knowledge about the phenomenon under study, the groups had little problem collecting data using the experimental setup.
+In RQ2, \textit{How do high school students actively engage with ChatGPT to solve problems during a lab investigating the speed of sound using acoustic levitation}, Fig. \ref{fig:gantt} shows that students tend to make use of ChatGPT after having done all or most of the data collection.
+This indicates that despite having little to no knowledge about the phenomenon under study, the groups had little problem collecting data using the experimental setup.